RichardMidnight/sd/README.md

  TO MAKE AN IMAGE FILE...

+   1) Boot your Pi to your Master SD card as above.

-   1) Put the SD card you want to make an image of in a USB SD reader and insert it in a PI USB port.
+   2) Put your source SD card in a USB SD reader and insert it in a PI USB port.
 I have been using Sandisk Industrial 8GB cards.

-   2) Open a terminal window
+   3) Open a terminal window

-   3) Type in the command below to see the name of the sd device.
+   4) Type in the command below to see the name of the sd device.
 If it is the only one in, it will be 'sda'.

      sd list